sledre/documentation/content/usage/ghidra-extension.md

  now run a job on the sample that is opened in **Ghidra**.
 The sample must be in *Windows PE format*.
 You can click on the *Start SledRE analysis* button.
-A popup will appear during the analysis but you can continue navigating on Ghidra.
+A popup will appear during the analysis, but you can continue navigating on Ghidra.

 ![SledRE plugin analysis popup](/images/ghidra/sledre-analysis-popup.png?classes=border,shadow&height=150px)

-When the analysis if finished, the **SledRE** status should go from *Runnning* to *Connected* again.
-If SledRE genereated traces, they will be present inside the table.
+When the analysis if finished, the **SledRE** status should go from *Running* to *Connected* again.
+If SledRE generated traces, they will be present inside the table.

 ![SledRE plugin resutls](/images/ghidra/sledre-results.png?classes=border,shadow&height=400px)